m-clark/exploratory-data-analysis-tools/README.md

 ([link](https://journal.r-project.org/archive/2019/RJ-2019-033/index.html))

 I was curious about some of these tools for my own use and thought I’d make a workshop out of it.
-The workshop itself will mostly be demo, allowing the participants to run the code alongside me.
+The workshop itself will mostly be demonstration, allowing the participants to run the code alongside me.